 If you’re a hospitality franchise that’s a restaurant, bar, or cafe, your main priorities when it comes to reputation management probably include boosting customer satisfaction, understanding key areas for improvement, and gathering reviews for local SEO.

 If you own a juice bar in Miami, you would likely want enough positive reviews to appear at the top of the local search results:

-Reputation management tools make it easy to automatically request and collect feedback from recent customers and then analyze these trends for future action.
+Reputation management and Social Media tools make it easy to automatically request and collect feedback from recent customers and then analyze these trends for future action.